qudus-ade/Market-Analysis-Report-for-National-Clothing-Chain/README.md

 ## Data Preparation
 The following transformation processes were done in Power Query:
-* **Product Inventory**
-The columns were divided using Text to Columns button on Microsoft Excel before the data was loaded into Power BI using Power Query.
+* **Product Inventory**: The columns were divided using Text to Columns button on Microsoft Excel before the data was loaded into Power BI using Power Query.
 Then other transformations were done inside Power Query.
-* **Purchase List**
-The Purchase Value of all dates were unpivoted into the long format.
+* **Purchase List**: The Purchase Value of all dates were unpivoted into the long format.
-* **Date Table**
-A date table was created for the date reference in the model.
+* **Date Table**: A date table was created for the date reference in the model.

 ## Analysis/Visualization
 ### Data Categories